K-12 Leadership Portfolio Requirement

 All certification students are required to successfully complete the portfolio to be eligible for licensure from the Wisconsin Department of Public Instruction.
 Master’s Degree students not seeking certification must submit a portfolio as a requirement for completion of the degree.

 Successful completion of the portfolio for the Master’s Degree and certification is determined by the Faculty Portfolio Review Committee, using the rubric included below to evaluate student proficiency in the ELPA portfolio leadership dimensions and the Wisconsin Administrator Standards (PI 34).
-Students whose portfolio work falls short of the criteria described in the rubric may resubmit the portfolio the following semester.
+Students whose portfolio work falls short of the criteria in the rubric may resubmit the portfolio the following semester.
 Students must be enrolled in three (3) graduate level credits during the semester in which they submit their portfolio for faculty review.

 The Faculty Portfolio Review Committee also uses summary data from student portfolios to identify program strengths and weaknesses and make recommendations for the improvement of the leadership preparation program in ELPA.
+RUBRIC USED FOR EVALUATION.

 ACCESS TO ELECTRONIC PORTFOLIO